 - It also provides 120 mcg of vitamin K2, which is at the upper end of the suggested daily intake for adults.

-- Grüns is more conservative with their dosages of minerals (zinc, selenium, iron, chromium, iodine, copper, manganese, molybdenum).
-One packet provides precisely 25% of the daily recommendation for each.
+- With their dosages of minerals (zinc, selenium, iron, chromium, iodine, copper, manganese, molybdenum), one packet provides precisely 25% of the daily recommendation for each.

 -